buicuong1303/http-system-logger/README.md

 - HTTP request logging using `morgan`.
 - Customizable log levels and formats.
 - Supports structured JSON logs for better integration with log management systems.
+- Ability to ignore logs from specific routes.

 ## Installation